2006 NBA Finals: Game 5

 Dwyane Wade shot 25 free throws - as many free throws as all the Mavericks combined (a fact that did not sit well with Mavericks head coach Avery Johnson), leading the Heat to their third straight win over Dallas after being down 0–2 in the series.

 With 9.1 seconds left in overtime and the Heat trailing by 1 point, they inbounded the ball to Wade, who caught the ball in the air and then landed in the backcourt.
 Mavericks' team owner Mark Cuban felt Wade had therefore committed a backcourt violation after receiving the ball.

 Dallas was then penalized with a controversial foul call that sent Wade to the line to shoot the go-ahead free throws with 1.9 seconds left on the overtime game clock.
 Wade hit the first free throw, and Dallas Mavericks coach Avery Johnson signaled to his team to call a timeout after Wade's second attempt.
 Josh Howard then made a timeout gesture with his hands and began to walk off the floor, and the referees called the Mavericks' last remaining timeout, which prevented them from advancing the ball after the second attempt if Wade converted.
-After the timeout, Wade made the second free throw to give his team a one-point lead, after which Devin Harris missed a Hail Mary half-court shot as time expired.
+After the timeout, Wade made the second free throw to give his team a one-point lead, after which Devin Harris missed a half-court shot as time expired.
 Wade finished the game with 43 points while setting an NBA Finals record for most made free throws in a game with 21.
 Shaquille O'Neal added a double-double with 18 points and 12 rebounds.
 Miami converted 32 of its 49 attempts from the free throw line.

 Jason Terry led Dallas with 35 points in a losing effort, while Howard added 25.
 After the game, a frustrated Dirk Nowitzki kicked a ball into the stands and Mavericks owner Mark Cuban caused many "acts of misconduct" resulting in fines of $5,000 and $250,000, respectively, for the two men.

 Game 6

 Behind Dwyane Wade's 36 points, Miami rallied from a 14-point first half deficit to edge Dallas and win their first championship in franchise history as Jason Terry missed a critical 3-pointer that would've sent the game to overtime.
-Averaging 34.7 points per game in the championship series, Wade was named NBA Finals MVP (Most Valuable Player).
+Averaging 34.7 points per game in the championship series, Wade was named NBA Finals Most Valuable Player.